List of content you will read in this article:

 To distinguish between these text editors, go through some of Vim's and Nano's key features.

-Some of the wonderful features that Vim has to offer are windows support, macros; function repetition; text bodies; registries; filtering, auto-completion, global replacement.
+Some of the wonderful features that Vim has to offer are windows support, macros; function repetition; text bodies; registries; filtering, auto-completion, and global replacement.
 Advanced functionalities like Screen splitting, macros, auto-completion, multiple-file viewing, rectangle selection/vertical frame, and other features aren't supported by Nano.

 Vim is a more capable editor that allows you to perform complex modifications quickly and easily.
 Making complex changes using Nano might be more difficult and time-consuming.